Golden jackal: Foraging

 The golden jackal often hunts alone, and sometimes in pairs, but rarely hunts in a pack.
 When hunting alone, it trots around an area and occasionally stops to sniff and listen.
 Once prey is located, the jackal conceals itself, quickly approaches its prey and then pounces on it.
 Single jackals hunt rodents, hares, and birds.
 They hunt rodents in grass by locating them with their hearing before leaping into the air and pouncing on them.
 In India, they can dig Indian gerbils out from their burrows, and they can hunt young, old, and infirm ungulates up to 4–5 times their body weight.
 Jackals search for hiding blackbuck calves throughout the day during the calving period.
 The peak times for their searches are the early morning and the late evening.
 When hunting in pairs or packs, jackals run parallel to their prey and overtake it in unison.
 When hunting aquatic rodents or birds, they will run along both sides of narrow rivers or streams and drive their prey from one jackal to another.

 Pack-hunting of langurs is recorded in India.
 Packs of between 5 and 18 jackals scavenging on the carcasses of large ungulates is recorded in India and Israel.
 Packs of 8–12 jackals consisting of more than one family have been observed in the summer periods in Transcaucasia.
 In India, the Montagu's harrier and the Pallid harrier roost in their hundreds in grasslands during their winter migration.
 Jackals stalk close to these roosting harriers and then rush at them, attempting to catch one before the harriers can take off or gain sufficient height to escape.

-Cooperation

 In Southeastern Asia, golden jackals have been known to hunt alongside dhole packs.
 They have been observed in the Blackbuck National Park, Velavadar, India, following Indian wolves (Canis lupus pallipes) when these are on a hunt, and they will scavenge off wolf kills without any hostility shown from the wolves.
 In India, lone jackals expelled from their pack have been known to form commensal relationships with tigers.
 These solitary jackals, known as kol-bahl, will associate themselves with a particular tiger, trailing it at a safe distance to feed on the big cat's kills.
 A kol-bahl will even alert a tiger to prey with a loud "pheal".
 Tigers have been known to tolerate these jackals, with one report describing how a jackal confidently walked in and out between three tigers walking together.
 Golden jackals and wild boar can occupy the same territory.